TarynEwens/project0/README.md

 - I would like to restructure my logic in a way that doesn't require hard coding any wins, so that the game board can be made larger without making too many changes to the logic.

 ## License
-This project is dual licensed under the MIT and GPL licenses.
+This project is dual licensed under the WTFPL license.

 ## Acknowledgments
 Thanks to Joel, John and Theo @ General Assembly for all of the help debugging along the way!